precice/precice.github.io/pages/docs/installation/installation-bindings-python.md

 summary: "Use pip3 install --user pyprecice to install the python language bindings from PyPI"
 ---

+## The versioning scheme

+The versioning scheme of the python bindings is the preCICE version with the additional version of the python bindings.

+Example: version `1` of the python bindings for preCICE version `2.2.0` is `2.2.0.1`

 ## Installation

 The python bindings for preCICE are [published on PyPI](https://pypi.org/project/pyprecice/) with the package `pyprecice`.
 You can use your python package manager for installing the language bindings.
 For example, `pip3 install --user pyprecice`.
 Note that preCICE and MPI have to be installed on your system.